 This is a memory course that teaches you to use Memory Palaces to learn foreign vocab.

 Memory Palaces combine the words with visuals in your mind’s eye.
 This makes it way easier to remember the words.
 In the course, no stone is left unturned when it comes to memory palaces.

-Opera singer Gabriel Wyner wrote this great book in which he teaches his method to quickly learn a new language.
+Opera singer Gabriel Wyner wrote this excellent book in which he teaches his method to learn a new language quickly.

 Wyner advocates learning the pronunciation first by using the phonetic alphabet, using Google Images for learning vocabulary, and much more.